 Established as a cattle ranch in 1922 – Lewa has always been managed with wildlife as a top priority.
 In 1995 the Lewa Wildlife Conservancy was formed and in 2013 the Lewa Wildlife Conservancy became a UNESCO World Heritage Site.
 Today there is minimal livestock on Lewa and the main focus of the conservancy is wildlife conservation together with community outreach programmes and development.
 Host to over 14% of Kenya’s Black Rhino population and over 12% of the global population of Grevy’s zebra, Lewa is one of the best places in the country to see both of these iconic animals.
 Wildlife abounds, with all of the Big Five and herbivores associated with the north of Kenya.

-Activities at Lewa House are extensive and range from game drive and bush walks to canopy walks and waterfall swimming in Ndare Ndare Forest.
-Horse riding and camels treks provide a wonderful way to experience the wilderness, plus there is the opportunity to enjoy an aerial safari, viewing Lewa from a biplane – it doesn’t get much more exciting than this.
+Activities at Lewa House are extensive and range from game drive and bush walks, to canopy walks and waterfall swimming in Ndare Ndare Forest.
+Horse riding and camels treks also provide a wonderful way to experience the wilderness from a different perspective.
 Those wishing to experience the unique culture of this area are encouraged to visit Il Ngwesi Village, and to learn more about Lewa’s pioneering conservation and community work, a visit to the Wildlife Conservancy headquarters is truly fascinating.